theQuert/XPS-9360-macOS/README.md

  1. Download and Installation the `Clover Configurator`, then Mount EFI partition with it.
  2. Copy the whole Folders and Files from this repository to your EFI partition, then your Hackintosh can boot without USB Installer.
- 3. Enter the BIOS/Boot_Sequence adding new entry with path
+ 3. Enter the BIOS/Boot_Sequence adding new entry with path:
  - /EFI/EFI/CLOVER/CLOVERX64.efi
  4. Activate the Wifi and Bluetooth functions
     The kexts for `BCM94352z` has already put in
     - /CLOVER/kexts/Other/BrcmFirmwareData.kext
     - /CLOVER/kexts/Other/BrcmPatchRAM2.kext
     - /CLOVER/kexts/Other/AirportBrcmFixup.kext
- 5. You have to copy the three kext above to `/Library/Extensions`, and then running `/tools/Kext Utility` to fix the permission
+ 5. You have to copy the three kext above to `/Library/Extensions`, and then running `/tools/Kext Utility` to fix the permission.
-    #### If you boot with OpenCore Configurator rather than Clover, I have put the three kexts above to /OC/Kexts already
+    #### If you boot with OpenCore Configurator rather than Clover, I have put the three kexts above to `/OC/Kexts` already.

- 6. Change your SMBIOS serial number for your Hackintosh
+ 6. Change your `SMBIOS` Serial number for your Hackintosh
-    - Install CLover Configurator, then Open `/CLOVER/config.plist` with `Clover Configurator`, enter the SMBIOS Mode.
+    - Install CLover Configurator, then Open `/CLOVER/config.plist` with `Clover Configurator`, enter the `SMBIOS Mode`.
-    - Then, generate new Serial Number, SMUUID, and save the changes.---> Then REBOOT
+    - Then, generate new `Serial Number`, `SMUUID`, and save the changes.---> Then REBOOT
-    #### If you boot with OpenCore Configurator rather than Clover, just Install OpenCore Configutrator, and enter SMBIOS then do the same things above.
+    #### If you boot with `OpenCore Configurator` rather than `Clover`, just Install `OpenCore Configutrator`, and enter `SMBIOS` then do the same things above.

   7. Running `XPS9360.sh`
    -  After Mount the EFI partition with Clover Configurator or running the following commands in Terminal below